meatpiHQ/meatpi_ollie_v2/README.md

 ### UART
 Follow the instruction to build and install [CH344 linux drivers](https://github.com/WCHSoftGroup/ch343ser_linux)

 **Note: By default Ollie-v2 will not work as USB CDC-ACM.
-If you need to use in as a CDC-ACM device you need to remove resistor R20**
+If you need to use it as a CDC-ACM device you must remove resistor R20**

 <img width="429" alt="image" src="https://github.com/meatpiHQ/meatpi_ollie_v2/assets/94690098/d7396ae4-ea81-4a3c-9f4d-2ab10486b3b7">